Louis Stromeyer

 Georg Friedrich Louis Stromeyer (6 March 1804 - 15 June 1876) was a German surgeon.
 He was born and died in Hanover.
 He was the son of surgeon Christian Friedrich Stromeyer (1761–1824).

 Biography

-From 1823, Stromeyer studied medicine at the University of Göttingen, receiving his doctorate in Berlin in 1826.
-In Göttingen he joined the German student Corps Hannovera.
-After graduation he undertook scientific travels throughout Europe, returning to Hanover in 1828, where he taught classes at the surgical school and founded an orthopedic institute.
-From 1838 to 1840 he was a professor of surgery at the University of Erlangen, followed by professorships at Munich (1841–42), Freiburg (1842–48) and Kiel.
+From 1823, Stromeyer studied medicine at the University of Göttingen, receiving his doctorate at the Friedrich Wilhelm University of Berlin in 1826.
+In Göttingen, he joined the German student Corps Hannovera.
+After graduation, he undertook scientific travels throughout Europe, returning to Hanover in 1828, where he taught classes at the surgical school and founded an orthopedic institute.
+From 1838 to 1840, he was a professor of surgery at the University of Erlangen, followed by professorships at the Ludwig-Maximilians-Universität München (1841–42), the University of Freiburg (1842–48), and Kiel University.

 During his career Stromeyer was Surgeon General of the Schleswig-Holstein and Hanoverian armies.
 During the Franco-Prussian War he served as Consultierender Generalarzt at the Battle of Sedan.